scicloj/clojisr/README.md

 ## Known issues

 * clojisr can behave strange when abandoned R (with Rserve) processes are running.
 Please kill such processes before creating rserve session
+* Nextjournal can hang due to problems with logging, please add ` org.slf4j/slf4j-nop {:mvn/version "1.7.30"}` to the deps to disable logger

 ## Tutorials